Open-Source-Compliance/package-analysis/README.md

 Nevertheless the OSS-disclosure files are also of value for the developers, because they provide a very fast overview about the license situation of the entire package.

-The information provided in the SPDX2TV files is complete in a way that it can be consumed and license as well as the copyright information can be extracted for every file, like:
+The information provided in the SPDX2TV files is complete in a way that it can be consumed.
+License as well as the copyright information can be extracted for every file, like:
 > ##File
 >
 > **FileName:** zephyr-2.7.2.tar.gz/zephyr-2.7.2.tar/zephyr-2.7.2/include/net/http_parser_state.h